Emre Kınay

 Emre Kınay (born 5 March 1970) is a Turkish actor.
+His father Feridun Kınay worked in cinema.
+His mother Remziye Kınay is theater actress.
+His maternal family is of Circassian descent.
+His paternal family is of Arab and Albanian descent.

 Career

 The actor is playing in various films and TV series who playing in communities like Dostlar Theater and Bakırköy Municipal Theaters.
 He is presently staging plays in the community of Duru Theater where he is founder.

 He made a name with the character who is a landlord, Erkan, playing in the hit crime series of Yılan Hikayesi.
 He played in hit series "Yeditepe İstanbul" and "Berivan" with Sibel Can.

-He was largely well-known with the series of İki Aile, in playing a father character who has three girl and sharing the starring role with İclal Aydın.
+He was largely well known with the series of İki Aile, in playing a father character who has three girl and sharing the starring role with İclal Aydın.
 He played in summer series "Dürüye'nin Güğümleri" with Kaan Urgancıoğlu.
 He played in period series "Ustura Kemal" based comic book.

-He played a character who is a basketball coach, Cihan, in the series of Güneşi Beklerken, and then a lawyer who returns to high school after years later.
-He played Haluk character in the series of Güneşin Kızları ending in 2016.
-He is now playing as Halil character in the series of Dark Story.
+He played a character who is a basketball coach, Cihan, in the series of Güneşi Beklerken, and then in series Sil Baştan as a lawyer who returns to high school after years later and in youth film "Okul".
+He played Haluk character in the youth series of Güneşin Kızları ending in 2016.
+He played as Halil character in the series of Kara Yazı alongside Haluk Bilginer.
+He had guest role in popular comedy crime series "Ulan İstanbul".